carstenbauer/MonteCarlo.jl/docs/src/examples/HofmannBergChowdhury.md

     \right]
 ```

-where $i$ and $\tau$ are the lattice index and time slice index of the proposed change in the auxiliary field.
+where $$i$$ and $$\tau$$ are the lattice index and time slice index of the proposed change in the auxiliary field.
 This formula already assumes that the greens matrix $$G$$ is zero for all differing spin indices (i.e. spin up-down or down-up).
 Therefore it is just a product of two terms.
 With this `propose_local` is implemented as

 ```julia
 @inline @bm function MonteCarlo.propose_local(